 This unique coding also protects your other electronics from the radio signals of your dog containment system - your TV won’t even go fuzzy.

-The system also comes with a Surge Protection Warranty on the Power Plug with a Fusion Protection that protects the transmitter from lightning strikes and power surges…
+The system also comes with a Surge Protection Warranty on the Power Plug with Fusion Protection that protects the transmitter from lightning strikes and power surges…

-and on top of all that, it has a 3-year warranty on the transmitter from any fusion damage (saving you more than $250 just to replace the transmitter if damaged by power-fusion).
+and on top of all that, it has a 3-year warranty on the transmitter from any fusion damage (saving you more than $250 just to replace the transmitter if damaged by power fusion).

-Same goes with the Dog Fence Collar, it has a 3-year warranty from any factory defects PLUS a first-in-the-industry CHEW WARRANTY - if your dog happens to chew the collar, we will replace it one time.
+The same goes with the Dog Fence Collar, it has a 3-year warranty from any factory defects PLUS a first-in-the-industry CHEW WARRANTY - if your dog happens to chew the collar, we will replace it one time.

-What’s more amazing is the Dog Fence Boundary Wire - it has 1mm 7 strand copper core (which makes it extremely tuff).
+What’s more amazing is the Dog Fence Boundary Wire - it has a 1mm 7 strand copper core (which makes it extremely tuff).

-This wire is also coated with HDPe and NOT the PVC which means that you can just hang the wire on your regular fence, if you have any since it is rated with a 20-year UV resistance - it won't easily break down in the strong Australian sun… or if you really want to bury it, you won’t bother gardening around it, since even a shovel can hardly scratch the wire.
+This wire is also coated with HDPE and NOT the PVC which means that you can just hang the wire on your regular fence, if you have any sense it is rated with a 20-year UV resistance - it won't easily break down in the strong Australian sun… or if you really want to bury it, you won’t bother gardening around it, since even a shovel can hardly scratch the wire.